-- 5.26 In order to improve efficiency and keep its HMO fees and charges as low as possible, the Council is planning to introduce online HMO licensing in 2016 and, when the new system is up and running, the Council will require all HMO licence applications (including licence renewals) and payments to be made online. - 5.27 Where it is necessary for an Officer to sit with the applicant to complete their licence application online, the Council will normally charge them £50 for this. - 5.28 A charge of £75 will normally be made if the applicant requires urgent pre-application advice and/or a written report with accompanying plans. - 5.29 A charge of £60 will normally be made if the applicant fails to attend a pre-arranged HMO inspection or cancels a pre-arranged inspection with less than 24 hours' notice.
+- 5.28 In order to improve efficiency and keep its HMO fees and charges as low as possible, the Council is planning to introduce online HMO licensing in 2019/20 and, when the new system is up and running, the Council will require all HMO licence applications (including licence renewals) and payments to be made online. - 5.29 Where it is necessary for an Officer to sit with the applicant to complete their licence application online, the Council will normally charge them £75 + VAT for this. - 5.30 A charge of £75 + VAT will normally be made if the landlord / owner applicant fails to attend a pre-application HMO inspection or cancels it with less than 24 hours' notice.